RasmusBroborg/DotnetTimecode/CONTRIBUTING.md

 ### Tests

 All code alterations must be covered by tests.
-Pull requests submitting code without test coverage will not be accepted.
+Pull requests submitting code changes without test coverage will not be accepted.

 ### Code comments